-This library extension provides a way to implement simple scenery objects which can only be examined, using just a single object for the entire game.
+This library extension provides a way to implement simple scenery objects which can be examined, using just a single object for the entire game.
 This helps keep both the object count and the dynamic memory usage down.
 For z3 games, which can only hold a total of 255 objects, this is even more important.
 To use it, include ext_cheap_scenery.h after globals.h.
 Then add a property called cheap_scenery to the locations where you want to add cheap scenery objects.
-You can add up to ten cheap scenery objects to one location in this way.
-For each scenery object, specify, in this order, one adjective, one noun, and one description string or a routine to print one.
-Instead of an adjective, you may give a synonym to the noun.
-If no adjective or synonym is needed, use the value 1 in that position.
+You can add up to ten cheap scenery objects to one location in this way, and even more with CS_ADD_LIST (see below).